 and whatever a sun will always sing is you

+Because cummings' punctuation is uneven and idiosyncratic, one should read his poem with an eye toward where the ends of sentences and clauses are implied by the sentence structure.
 For example, pay special attention to the line "and whatever a sun will always sing is you."
-Not only does the line read as though it were the end of a sentence, but the following line must be read as the beginning of a new sentence, and thus a period is implicit at the end of the first stanza even though none is used.
-The original, unpunctuated line fits the strict definition of enjambed lines, but a further and more nuanced examination reveals that oftentimes the enjambment of a given line is open to interpretation.
+Not only does the line read as though it were the end of a sentence, but the following line must be read as the beginning of a new sentence, and a period is implicit at the end of the first stanza even though none is used.
+The line is thus end-stopped.

 Why Do Writers Use Enjambment?